 We are committed to give you peace of mind by eliminating waste and improving productivity in each solution we provide.
 That is the Volatia difference.

 Every teacher or member of your staff can seamlessly access an interpreter in-person, over the phone, and on video in over 280 languages.
 Interpreter services can be scheduled in advance or activated on-demand, 24/7/365.

-To ensure safety of LEP parents or guardians and their children, Volatia helps schools turn every emergency alert sent to English speaking families into the languages that LEP families understand.
+A home language survey is the most widely used tool in identifying LEP students and their families.
+To ensure legal compliance and guarantee that nothing is lost in translation, Volatia helps schools to make this form available in every language that is spoken in surrounding communities, even when such languages are rare.
+Volatia also helps schools turn every emergency alert sent to English speaking families into the languages that LEP families understand.
 Just imagine the liability on the school if they failed to notify LEP parents and guardians of a serious threat and one of them died or suffered serious injury.
-A school messenger or emergency alert system that is powered by Volatia reflects the truth in the words of Benjamin Franklin: “An ounce of prevention is worth a pound of cure.”

 24 / 7 / 365

 easy to use, simple to implement.
 Learn more about our services

 Volatia has an intimate understanding of the communication barriers that English learners and LEP families experience in education.
 Our founder and CEO, Baraka Kasongo, was an English learner at William Fleming High School, and his family’s English proficiency was limited during his entire high school experience.
 For this reason, our school language access programs are designed to empower LEP families and support the teachers who work tirelessly to build lasting connections with their children.

 Customize and manage the cost of your language access program